- Registration entry for subjects

 Users of the wage index and sub-indices are individuals, private business enterprises, national and international organisations, employees' organisations and employers' associations, ministries and public institutions.

 The wage index is based on the data collected through the Statistics Iceland Icelandic survey on wages, earnings and labour costs (ISWEL).
-The survey is based on a sample of private companies and is performed by Statistics Iceland.
+The survey is based on a sample of private companies and municipalities and is performed by Statistics Iceland.
+In addition data is collected directly from the Central Government for all employees.
 Data is collected monthly directly from the company's payroll systems and contains information on all labour cost.
-In the public sector the data is collected directly from the payroll systems of local governments and from the Central Government Accounting Office.
+Quality checks are performed and data is edited according to present rules in order to eliminate data items that are not reflecting real wage change.
+The ISWEL is intact with regulations on surveys on earnings and labour in the European Economic Area.

 0.7 Legal basis for official statistics